Development & Aid

 Our World in Data | CC BY 3.0

-In our section on governance, democracy, and civil society you will learn how strong governance creates a more equal and just society.
-Countries which embrace civic education, freedom of speech, political participation from women, open and transparent governance, and social empowerment are far more likely to be successful, reject corruption, enjoy economic success, and avoid instability, violence, and coups.
+Strong governance creates a more equal and just society.
+Countries which embrace civic education, freedom of speech, political participation of women, open and transparent governance, and social empowerment are far more likely to be successful, reject corruption, enjoy economic success, and avoid instability, violence, and coups.

-Economic growth is one of the most powerful ways to reduce poverty and raise the quality of life of citizens.
-If done correctly, boosting this type of growth can reduce inequalities, improve public services such as health care and education, broaden employment opportunities, and raise incomes.
+Economic growth is one of the most powerful ways to reduce poverty and raise citizens' quality of life.
+If done correctly, boosting growth can reduce inequalities, improve public services such as health care and education, broaden employment opportunities, and raise incomes.

-We look into the factors which influence the success of economic development, and the strategies used to implement long-term positive change.
-Find individual categories on microfinance, SMEs, women and the economy, inclusivity, green growth, trade, the informal economy, inequality, the role of tourism, and much more.
+We look into the factors that influence the success of economic development and the strategies used to implement long-term positive change.
+Find categories on microfinance, small and medium-sized enterprises (SMEs), women and the economy, inclusivity, green growth, trade, the informal economy, inequality, the role of tourism, and much more.

 The need for disaster relief and prevention has risen sharply in recent years.
-Climate change has increased the frequency of extreme weather events and disasters – in fact, between 2006 and 2016 the rate of climate-related disasters has tripled.
-The rate of global sea-rise is 2.5 times faster than in the 20th century, and more than 20 million people a year become displaced from their homes as climate refugees.
+Climate change has increased the frequency of extreme weather events and disasters – between 2006 and 2016, the rate of climate-related disasters has tripled.
+The rate of global sea rise is 2.5 times faster than in the 20th century, and more than 20 million people a year become displaced from their homes as climate refugees.

-The countries which are most vulnerable to climate change, are the ones with the lowest emissions levels and lowest culpability – developing nations.
-Not only do they not have the financial resources to deal with these events, but their infrastructure, healthcare, and ability to adapt tends to be much weaker.
-Developing countries usually rely heavily on their natural resources and are heavily dependent on agricultural production for their survival.
-Severe droughts or flooding events can leave whole populations at risk of famine and disease.
+The countries that are most vulnerable to climate change are the ones with the lowest emissions levels and lowest culpability – developing nations.
+Not only do they not have the financial resources to deal with these events, but their infrastructure, healthcare, and ability to adapt tend to be much weaker.
+Developing countries usually rely deeply on their natural resources and depend heavily on agricultural production for survival.
+Severe droughts or flooding can leave whole populations at risk of famine and disease.

-With 79% of historical carbon emissions deriving from developed countries, calls for international support to finance climate adaptation were finally answered with the creation of the UN loss and damage fund at COP 27.
+With 79% of historical carbon emissions deriving from developed countries, calls for international support to finance climate adaptation were answered with the creation of the UN Loss and Damage Fund at COP 27.
 Be sure to check out our other categories on climate debt, the Green Climate Fund, and the new annual $30 billion biodiversity fund agreed at COP 15.

 One-third of children in low and middle-income countries fail to reach developmental milestones.
 Without these abilities, a child's physical and mental health is severely compromised.
-These children are more likely to drop out of school, suffer with poor health, and continue to have their basic human rights denied.
+These children are more likely to drop out of school, suffer from poor health, and continue to have their fundamental human rights denied.

-Mortality rates of children remain high in poorer countries, the worst example of this can be seen in Sub-Saharan Africa where 1 in 13 children will die before their fifth birthday.
-Other issues include lack of birth registration which later in life will prevent access to governmental services and social protection.
-Without this safety net many children fall victim to exploitation and are especially vulnerable to child marriage, child labour, sexual abuse, trafficking, and use by militants as child soldiers.
+Mortality rates of children remain high in poorer countries.
+The worst example of this can be seen in Sub-Saharan Africa, where 1 in 13 children die before their fifth birthday.
+Other issues include lack of birth registration, which later in life will prevent access to governmental services and social protection.
+Without this safety net, many children fall victim to exploitation and are especially vulnerable to child marriage, child labour, sexual abuse, trafficking, and use by militants as child soldiers.

 These infographics make the case for investing in girls and women with focus on specific tasks and goals related to maternal and newborn health, family planning and reproductive health, women's health, education, and equality.